-(1) Number of Marks: Only one mark may be filed per application.
-If you have multiple marks, they require separate applications, each with its own filing fee;
+- Number of Marks: Only one mark may be filed per application.
+If you have multiple marks, then they require separate applications, each with its own filing fee.

-(2) Number of Classes: You must pay for each class of goods and/or services in the application.
-For example, if the application is for one mark but the mark is used on goods in two different classes, such as computer software in Class 9 and t-shirts in Class 25, then a filing fee for two classes is required before the application could be approved; and
+- Number of Classes: You must pay for each class of goods and/or services in the application.
+For example, if the application is for one mark, but the mark is used on goods in two different classes, such as computer software in Class 9 and t-shirts in Class 25, then a filing fee for two classes is required before the application can be approved.

 More information on trademark fees can be found on the United States Patent and Trademark Office website.

 Remember, registration is not automatic and requires legal review by an examining attorney in the USPTO's trademark review office.
 Also, be aware that the filing fee is a processing fee that the USPTO will not refund, even if you ultimately do not receive a registration for your mark.

 As you have already read, the process of obtaining a federal trademark can be tricky and expensive.
 It is highly recommended that you consult with an experienced trademark attorney to help you through this process.
 UpCounsel can help you connect with trademark attorneys in your area and within your budget.

 One of the most important parts of obtaining a trademark is making sure that you are designing the strongest mark possible.
 Selecting a strong mark accomplishes several goals.
 First, a strong trademark will be more likely to receive approval from the USPTO, which requires registered trademarks to be distinct and original.
 Second, and perhaps most importantly, it is much easier to prevent unauthorized use of a strong trademark than it is a poorly designed or generic mark.

 There are a few basic categories of trademarks, some of which are strong and others that are weak.
 Here are the trademark categories, listed from weakest to strongest: